icedwater/guipy3/README.md

-# Clear Case's Python GUI Tutorials
+# Clear Code's Python GUI Tutorials

 Working along with an 18-hour long [YouTube video][vid] which covers many Python GUI packages, starting with tkinter.
 Just to figure out how things work.